Thuva96/SpringbootEmp/README.md

-Employee CRUD
+Employee CRUD,
-JWT Websecurity
+JWT Websecurity,
 Role Authorization
        Only admin users should be able to:
                a) Update employee information.
-               b) Delete employee information. validations
+               b) Delete employee information. validations ,

-it contains  ER diagram and Sequence diagram and SQL dump file Tech Stack
+it contains  ER diagram and Sequence diagram and SQL dump file, Tech Stack
 • Java 17
 • Maven LTS